 Oral Irrigation to flush the toxins out of the infected areas

 This is used as a way to clean teeth and gums, by reaching 3–4 mm under the gum line.
-When applied under the gum, the directed stream of fluid will disrupts plaque and bacteria, and flush out any remaining tartar or bacteria.
+When applied under the gum, the directed stream of fluid will disrupt plaque and bacteria, and flush out any remaining tartar or bacteria.

-Based on the American Dental Association recommendations, any patient that has dental implants or had deep cleanings or gum surgery in the past should have Periodontal Maintenance rather than regular teeth cleanings.
+Based on the American Dental Association recommendations, any patient that has dental implants or has had deep cleanings or gum surgery in the past, should have Periodontal Maintenance rather than regular teeth cleanings.
 Treatment continues at varying intervals far shorter than every 6 months and is determined by the clinical evaluation of the dentist.